 Remember, all collections are 100% tax deductible!
 We keep careful records of all your collections and donations.

 There is a serious obligation for a pastor to report each year on how the offerings or tithings of parishioners and other donors have been used.
 The Code of Canon Law urges pastors and other administrators of the Church’s goods to be “good householders,” and lists some resulting obligations (see Canon 1284).
 Among these is the responsibility to “draw up a report of the administration at the end of each year.”
 Transparency in financial administration and accountability to donors are important values in the administration of Church goods.
 We want to assure you that your offerings are 100% used for the Church or diocese.
-Our fiscal year started July 1, 2018 and ended June 30, 2019.
-Our financial report was mailed out in March to all our registered parishioners.
+Our fiscal year started July 1, 2022 and end June 30, 2023.
+Our financial report is maled out annually to all our registered parishioners.

 Now, what what about those pesky second collections that many Catholics find to be so annoying and that cause some to complain about being “nickeled and dimed” to death?
 The thought process by many is that the parish will get more donations if they do a second collection.
 Of special interest is the relationship between regular parish giving and contributions to the second collections – 100% of Second Collections (excluding Diocese and National collections) go to your parish.
 We want you to know we depend on these second collections and want you to know how we use them.
 We will explain most of these second collections below: